 Configuration through the Ground Station¶

-- set SERIAL1_PROTOCOL to 13 to enable reading the IndoorLoiter2 protocol (If using Telem2 set SERIAL2_PROTOCOL instead)
+set SERIAL1_PROTOCOL to 13 (Beacon) to enable reading the IndoorLoiter2 protocol (If using a different port, set its protocol to 13 instead)

-- Connect the Autopilot to a ground station.
-You may need to connect the Lipo battery as well because some computers are unable to provide enough power through their USB port for the combined Pixhawk+Pozyx+Uno.
+Connect the Autopilot to a ground station.
+You may need to connect the Lipo battery as well because some computers are unable to provide enough power through their USB port for the combined autopilot+Pozyx+Uno.